navneetsingh6122/projectFinalDileverable/README.md

 prices by just clicking on the buttons.
-Now user can also click on X button that means if user clicked any recipe and is willing to remove it then if ths button is pressed value/ price will be setted back to zero. when 'CLICK HERE FOR MORE INFO' is clicked the user can see more details about that recipe like ingrediants and there is also a button to go to the back page. all the ingrediants of each recipes are shown as (10/20 g wheat flour)which means number at left side if for 2p while number for right side is for 4P. when clicked on checkout button user can see all the total amount he/she needs to pay before taxes and after taxes (which has to be done at final dileverable).
+Now user can also click on X button that means if user clicked any recipe and is willing to remove it then if ths button is pressed value/ price will be setted back to zero. when 'CLICK HERE FOR MORE INFO' is clicked the user can see more details about that recipe like ingrediants and there is also a button to go to the back page. all the ingrediants of each recipes are shown as (10/20 g wheat flour)which means number at left side if for 2p while number for right side is for 4P.
+Now we have implmented menu which conatisn varois opstions like settings and other items , login and signup page is also implmented . when clicked on checkout button user can see all the total amount he/she needs to pay before taxes and after taxes (which has to be done at final dileverable).
 Now user can select the prefered Dilevery method like fast Dilevery , no hurry , etc.At the end user can enter their shipping details and then after confirming order order will be placed.